 1. Do I need planning permission?

-A previous planning permission may also impose restrictions eg. preventing the conversion of a garage to living accommodation etc. You can view previous decisions by doing a planning search by address.
+- Find out if any previous planning permissions have imposed restrictions e.g. preventing the conversion of a garage to living accommodation etc. You can view previous decisions by doing a planning search by address.

 If your property is listed, you will also need listed building consent for any works.

 You may also need to contact Devon Building Control Partnership about Building Regulations Consent for your project.